Council of the Indies: History

-Queen Isabella had granted extensive authority to Christopher Columbus, but then withdrew that authority, and established direct royal control, putting matters of the Indies in the hands of her chaplain, Juan Rodríguez de Fonseca in 1493.
-The Catholic Monarchs (Isabella and Ferdinand) designated Rodríguez de Fonseca to study the problems related to the colonization process arising from what was seen as tyrannical behavior of Governor Christopher Columbus and his misgovernment of Natives and Iberian settlers.
+Isabella I had initially granted extensive authority to Christopher Columbus, but then withdrew that authority and established direct royal control in 1493, putting matters concerning the Indies in the hands of her chaplain, Juan Rodríguez de Fonseca.
+The Catholic Monarchs (Isabella and Ferdinand) had had Rodríguez de Fonseca study problems related to the colonization process arising from what was seen as the tyrannical behavior of Governor Christopher Columbus and his misgovernment of indigenous peoples and Iberian settlers.
 Rodríguez de Fonseca effectively became minister for the Indies and laid the foundations for the creation of a colonial bureaucracy.
 He presided over a committee or council, which contained a number of members of the Council of Castile (Consejo de Castilla), and formed a Junta de Indias of about eight counselors.
-Emperor Charles V was already using the term "Council of the Indies" in 1519.
+Charles V, Holy Roman Emperor was already using the term "Council of the Indies" in 1519.